blacktrace-protocol/blacktrace/README.md

 ## How It Works

 Alice wants to sell 1 ZEC.
-Bob wants to buy it with USDC.
+Bob wants to buy it with SOL (or STRK).

 Instead of trusting a bridge—or each other—they use a **hash-locked escrow**:

 1. Alice locks her ZEC on Zcash with a secret key
-2. Bob locks his USDC on Starknet with the *same* key
+2. Bob locks his SOL on Solana (or STRK on Starknet) with the *same* key
-3. Alice claims the USDC by revealing the secret
+3. Alice claims the SOL/STRK by revealing the secret
 4. Bob sees the secret and claims the ZEC

 **Both get paid, or both get refunded.** No bridge.
 No custody.
 No trust.